TristanJet/muzic/README.md

  - Music browser for manual browsing

 ## Installation and Usage
-Muzig currently only works on linux.
+muzic currently only works on linux.

-To build muzic you need **Zig 0.13** installed
+To build muzic you need **Zig 0.13** installed, running the following command in the source directory will build to $source/zig-out/bin/out

 ```bash
 zig build -Doptimize=ReleaseFast